vigetlabs/tailwindcss-plugins/plugins/animate/README.md

 ### `animations`

 Specify the animation styles.
-The first-level object names the animation, which in turn must specify `from` and `to` objects.
+The first-level object names the animation, which in turn **must** specify a `from` object and optionally a `to` object.
 These objects accept the same [CSS-in-JS syntax as Tailwind](https://tailwindcss.com/docs/plugins#css-in-js-syntax).